patriciatran/variant-annotation/README.md

 4. Uses `Bakta version 10.0.3` to functionally annotate the reference genomes

-5. Uses EGGNOG mapper to annotate the bakta-annotated proteins (`.faa`) into different functional annotations like COG, KEGG, etc.
+5. Uses `EGGNOG mapper 2.1.12` to annotate the bakta-annotated proteins (`.faa`) into different functional annotations like COG, KEGG, etc.

+# Repository files

+This repository contains 2 folders: `recipes` and `scripts`.
+The `recipes` folder contains the Apptainer definition files needed to create the Apptainer sif files.
+The `scripts` folder contains the HTcondor `.sh` and `.sub` files.

 # Input folder set-up
 The folder structure is a main folder, with a subfolder called "reads", and any reference file with the format {REFERENCE}_assembly.fasta